cme-timothy/examination-files/README.md

 ## Add client domain name to Nginx configuration

+Download nodemailer-server.conf from this github repositori then open it.

-Open nodemailer-server.conf and change the domain name to your existing client domain name:
+Edit nodemailer-server.conf to your existing client domain name:

 server_name example.com;

 ## How to create a Nginx reverse proxy

-Move file inside the nginx-configs folder to:
+Move the nodemailer-server.conf file inside your nginx-configs folder:

 /etc/nginx/conf.d